RamshaRAhmed/Flex5-Features/README.md

 ﻿# Flex5-Features
-contains Feature files in "features" folder and their associated step definition files in "stepDefinition" folder
+contains Feature files in "features" folder and their associated step definition files in "stepDefinations" folder